champagne-yellow/VPI/README.md

 # Virtual power inspection (VPI)

 ## Overview
-PowerLine-VirtualDataset is a photorealistic synthetic dataset generated using Unreal Engine, designed specifically for power line extraction from aerial imagery.
-This dataset provides high-fidelity virtual samples to advance research in power infrastructure monitoring and airborne obstacle detection.
+This project is a virtual power inspection scene created with Unreal Engine.
+It includes a total of three scenarios, as shown in the following figure.
+We collected 2,000 synthetic data in these scenarios for training the semantic segmentation model.
+Researchers in power line detection can build upon our scenes to expand target types and enrich weather conditions.

 <div style="text-align: center;">
     <img src="sample.jpg" alt="Sample" width="600" title="Sample">